 - we don’t share stories, pictures, or recordings of others without their permission

-Day 6: Teach kids that if they experience cyberbullying or real-world bullying, it’s not their fault and they deserve to be safe.
+6. Teach kids that if they experience cyberbullying or in-person bullying, it’s not their fault and they deserve to be safe.

-Even young kids know that sometimes people can be difficult.
-They experience this in the real world when other kids throw sand or push.
-They also know that people can be incredibly kind and generous.
+Even young kids know that sometimes people can be difficult, such as by pushing or by throwing sand.
+They also know that people can be very kind and generous.

 - Be Aware: Notice other people’s words and actions.
 Notice if you are feeling uncomfortable or unsafe.

-- Take Charge: Hundreds of possible actions can be ways of taking charge, including signing off, logging out, setting boundaries, joining a new match, or blocking users.
-It also includes saving evidence of hurtful behavior such as by taking screenshots or printing.
+- Take Charge: Countless possible actions can be ways of taking charge, including signing off, logging out, setting boundaries, joining a new match, or blocking users.
+It also includes saving evidence of hurtful behavior, such as by taking screenshots or printing.

-The Kidpower Digital Citizenship and Safety Agreement template is designed as a tool to support teachers, parents, and other adult leaders in the process of creating their own agreement with the young people in their care.
+The Kidpower Digital Citizenship and Safety Agreement template is designed to support teachers, parents, and other adult leaders in creating their own agreement with young people.

 While you can find other digital citizenship agreement forms online, ours is uniquely designed so you can: